-Annie Small produced the Oscar-nominated documentary short film COLETTE, directed by Anthony Giacchino and released by The Guardian.
-An educator-turned-film producer, projects Annie's projects have played at Sundance, Toronto International Film Festival, IDFA, Berlinale, SXSW, AFI Docs, Big Sky Documentary Film Festival, Camden International Film Festival, and more.
+Annie Small produced the Oscar® Winning Documentary Short film COLETTE, directed by Anthony Giacchino and released by The Guardian.
+An educator-turned-film producer, films Annie has produced have played at Sundance, Toronto International Film Festival, IDFA, Berlinale, SXSW, AFI Docs, Big Sky Documentary Film Festival, Camden International Film Festival, and more.

 As a producer, Annie is passionate about connecting films to targeted audiences while raising challenging questions that expand our collective understanding.
 She is co-founder of OUTsider Festival, Austin’s queer multi-arts festival and academic conference, and a member of New Day Films, the longest-running distribution cooperative for independent documentary filmmakers.